-[RAW] design is a collaboration between Rebekah and Adam Wagoner.
-They both graduated from Kansas State University’s College of Architecture, Planning and Design in 2009.
+[RAW] Design is a collaboration between Rebekah and Adam Wagoner.
+Rebekah and Adam graduated from Kansas State University’s College of Architecture, Planning and Design in 2009.
 At KSU, Adam received a Bowman Merit Award, an AIA Kansas Student Honor Award and a national AIAS/Kawneer Honorable Mention, and Rebekah obtained LEED accreditation and received the AIA Henry Adams Medal for graduating first in class.

 In 2011, [RAW] moved to Delft, Netherlands where Rebekah began a Masters of Architecture at Technical University of Delft, and Adam continued their ongoing projects and worked for Claus en Kaan Architecten in Rotterdam.
 At TU Delft, Rebekah focused on hybrid projects, integrated systems, and graduated with a degree annotation in Technology in Sustainable Development.

 At the same time [RAW] worked with Clinic in a Can, retrofitting shipping containers into health clinics to be shipped around the world.
 From this connection, they were commissioned to design a master plan for ELWA, a radio station, hospital, school, church and housing complex in Monrovia, Liberia.

 In 2013, [RAW] moved to New Haven, Connecticut where Adam attended Yale’s School of Architecture and was nominated by Peter Eisenman for the 2015 Feldman Prize.
 During these two years, Rebekah worked for Pelli Clarke Pelli Architects.
 Rebekah and Adam then moved to Mexico City to work for Tatiana Bilbao Estudio in Mexico City before relocating to Denver, Colorado in 2016.